NOTE: All times are shown in Eastern time (ET)

 AAI Policy Statements

-Attendees at the AAI Courses are required to comply with the following policies.
+Attendees at AAI activities and events are required to comply with the following policies.

 Non-Discrimination

-The American Association of Immunologists (AAI) is committed to providing a safe and welcoming environment at AAI meetings and activities for all attendees/participants regardless of race, color, ethnicity, religion, national origin, sex, gender identity or expression, sexual orientation, age, career stage, military or veteran status, marital status, disability, or genetic information.
+The American Association of Immunologists (AAI) is committed to providing a safe and welcoming environment at AAI activities for all participants regardless of race, ethnicity, national origin, skin color, religion, gender, gender identity or expression, sexual orientation, sexual preference, age, military or veteran status, marital status, or disability.

 Code of Conduct

-In addition to non-discrimination, AAI promotes principles of integrity, civility, diversity, and respect.
-To that end, AAI attendees/participants must comply with the AAI Code of Conduct.
-Under the Code of Conduct, prohibited behaviors include, but are not limited to, the following:
+In addition to providing a safe and welcoming environment for AAI activities, AAI adheres to the principles of integrity, civility, diversity, and respect.
+To that end, prohibited behaviors at AAI activities include, but are not limited to, the following:

 - Physical assault (including unwelcome touching or groping)

-- Threat of professional or financial damage or harm
+- Real or implied threat of professional or financial damage or harm

 - Intimidating, harassing, abusive, discriminatory, derogatory, or demeaning speech or actions

-- Verbal or physical abuse of any person attending and/or working on behalf of AAI (including convention center, hotel, AAI, or contract staff)
+- Verbal or physical abuse of any person working on behalf of AAI, including convention center, hotel, AAI, or contract staff

-- Harmful or prejudicial verbal or written comments or visual images related to, among other things, race, color, ethnicity, religion, national origin, sex, gender identity or expression, sexual orientation, age, career stage, military or veteran status, disability, or genetic information (including in presentation slides)
+- Harmful or prejudicial verbal or written comments or visual images related to race, religion, ethnicity, national origin, gender, sexual orientation/preference, age, or disability (including in presentation slides)

 - Inappropriate use of nudity and/or sexual images (including in presentation slides)

-- Harassing photography or taking identifying photos of someone without that person’s express permission
+- Harassing photography or taking identifying photos of someone without their express permission

 - Disruption of scientific sessions or other events

-- Inebriation, smoking, vaping, or use of illegal substances at AAI-sponsored events or in spaces
+- Inebriation or use of illegal substances at the activity

 Photography and Recording